mvs-org/new-frontiers/docs/rust-setup.md

 ## Unix-Based Operating Systems

-Substrate development is easiest on Unix-based operating systems like macOS or Linux.
-The examples in the Substrate [Tutorials](https://substrate.dev/tutorials) and [Recipes](https://substrate.dev/recipes/) use Unix-style terminals to demonstrate how to interact with Substrate from the command line.
+Development is easiest on Unix-based operating systems like macOS or Linux.

 ### macOS